 #1.5 Is link building dead?

-While I had my best results with off-page SEO, a more increasing trend is improving your site’s user experience.
+While I had my best results with off-page SEO, a more increasing trend improved your site’s user experience.

 How to measure UX when it comes to SEO?